WhitmanCS370/sp24-lab1/README.md

 Clara Bates
 1. The code creates a Pie object that has a name, filling, and crust.
-2. I was able to successfuly merge the changes.
+2. I was able to successfully merge the changes.